 Get the information you need to get involved

 Our fracking information toolkit is for people who want to participate in community decisions about fracking.
 It will help you ask critical questions, distinguish reliable information from misinformation and spin, and identify and engage with key stakeholders in your community's decision-making process.

 Our report, "Toward an Evidence-Based Debate: Science, Democracy, and Community Right to Know in Unconventional Oil and Gas Development," offers an in-depth look at the state of scientific knowledge about fracking and related technological advances, and discusses barriers to informed participation in community decision-making.

 Forum webcast video

-View the summary video above, or click the links below to see the full webcast, plus videos highlighting citizen and expert perspectives.
+View the summary video above, or click the links below to see the full webcast, plus videos highlighting non-technical and expert perspectives.

 Full forum webcast (2:45:35).

 The forum convened leading thinkers from academia, industry, government, non-governmental organizations, and community groups to delve into some of the most complex challenges around fracking, centered on the following themes:

 - the current state of the science and knowledge gaps